 9. The Exerpeutic TF900 Treadmill

 Though it’s a lightweight running machine, it does not compromise on its built quality.
 Guys up to 350 lbs can use it without any problem.
-Only one drawback is the running deck size which does not allow taller people to use it.
+The only one drawback is the running deck size which does not allow taller people to use it.

 Plus, the 1.5 HP motor is highly durable and noise-free.
 You can do a long walk without having a lagging issue.
 Moreover, you will enjoy the assembling time as it’s easy to do.
 For your convenience pulse sensor and speed, controls are attached to the handrails.

 Furthermore, the LCD shows you walking time, calories burned, walking speed, and distance covered.
-The folding options with quality transportation wheels add more for the user’s ease of storing and moving the treadmill.
+The folding options with quality transportation wheels add more to the user’s ease of storing and moving the treadmill.